rice-awa/MCBE-WebSocket-gpt/README_EN.md

 - **API Settings**:

   - Local testing: Set `api_url` and `api_key` in `main_local.py`.
-  - Server: Use the `setup_service.sh` script to set environment variables.
+  - Server: Use `setup_service.sh` script to set environment variables `API_URL` and `API_KEY`.
+Note: Remove the backticks and replace the values accordingly.
-  - It's recommended to use a third-party forwarded key.
-We recommend using this [apikey](https://burn.hair/).
-Of course, official APIKEYs also work.
+  - It is recommended to use a third-party key forwarding service, such as this [apikey](https://burn.hair/).
+Official API keys are also supported.

 - **Authentication**:
   Set environment variables `WEBSOCKET_PASSWORD` and `SECRET_KEY`.
 The default password is "123456".

 - **Server Settings**:
   Modify the `ip` and `port` parameters.
-Servers need to keep `ip` as "0.0.0.0".
+The server should keep `ip` as "0.0.0.0".

 ---